Web Site of Robert John Morton

 Thus, I am afraid that, for me, the smartphone doesn't even rank as a gadget.
 It is no more than a super-miniaturized novelty.
 I was obviously never meant to be part of its market.
 I do not diminish the technical achievement of the engineers, programmers and designers who produced it.
 I do not mock the insight of the marketeers who saw its enormous potential for consumption by the world.
 However, as a tool for enhancing the human condition, I think it is extremely negative for the two following reasons.

-Firstly, although the smartphone is absolutely loaded with useful functionality, its ability to make that functionality available to its human user is less that abysmal.
+Firstly, although the smartphone is absolutely loaded with useful functionality, its ability to make that functionality available to its human user is less than abysmal.
 And this is almost entirely to do with the smartphone's physical size.
 Or more precisely, its size to functionality ratio.
 Engineers have been able to increasingly miniaturize IT and communications technology.
 But they have been utterly unable to effect a corresponding miniaturization of the human user.
 So while devices become acceleratingly smaller, the human user does not.
 Specifically, the size of the human hand and the definition of the human eye remain unchanged.
 Consequently, for the human user to be able to continue using these ever-shrinking devices, the interface between the user and the device has had to become ever more complicated.
 Indeed, this increasingly fidgety complication has pushed the older generations right out of the frame.
 They have become no longer able to use such devices.

 In contrast, the standard sized computer keyboard, an example of which is shown below, can be used easily and without complication by people of all age groups.
 This is because its layout is essentially intuitive and the keys are set in a 19 × 19 millimetre grid, which provides a key size and key spacing that is ideally suited to the size of the average human hand and arm reach.
-It is utterly impossible to design or construct a human-usable input device within the small screen of the smartphone (shown on the left at the same scale) capable of anything like the same bandwidth of information flow.
+It is utterly impossible to design or construct a human-usable input device within the small screen of the smartphone (shown on the right at the same scale) capable of anything like the same bandwidth of information flow.

 As a direct consequence of this, the commercially-induced establishment of the smartphone as the de facto personal device for Internet access has forced people to abandon the thoughtfully-written letter, report, article or document as means of communicating ideas and replace them with the impulsive one-liner message to which the smartphone's user interface better lends itself.
 Hence, a reduction in the capability of the physical communication channel has forced a reduction in the quality of the intellectual content conveyable through it.
 So from being the ultimate source of intellectual research and exchange, the Internet has, for most people, become nothing more than a place for exchanging pointless quips.